alaanvv/Morse/readme.md

 - Record and send your morse code to a global database
 - Get a random morse code without any details from where it comes
-- Save a kidnaped kid
+- Save a kidnapped kid
 - Train your encrypting and decrypting skills

 # Add/Fix